pratham-rajesh/plant-disease-detection/README.md

 ## 📝 Abstract

 Agriculture faces significant crop losses (20-40% globally) due to delayed disease identification.
 This project presents a comprehensive plant disease detection system using deep learning to enable early diagnosis from leaf images.
-We developed a CNN-based model using MobileNetV2 architecture with transfer learning on the PlantVillage dataset containing 54,305 images across 38 disease classes spanning 14 plant species.
-Our model achieved **96.8% validation accuracy without data augmentation** during training, demonstrating robust feature learning.
-The system includes multiple innovative features: a Grad-CAM visualization module for model explainability, a comprehensive disease management database with treatment protocols, an LLM-powered RAG chatbot using Groq API, and Semantic Scholar API integration for research papers.
-The complete solution is deployed via a Gradio web interface, providing an accessible, interpretable, and actionable diagnostic tool.
+We developed a CNN-based model using MobileNetV2 architecture with transfer learning on the PlantVillage dataset containing **8,886 images** across 38 disease classes spanning 14 plant species.
+Our model achieved **90.35% validation accuracy** with balanced metrics (89.94% precision, 89.51% recall, 89.37% F1-score) through comprehensive data augmentation strategies.
+The system includes multiple innovative features: a Grad-CAM visualization module for model explainability, a comprehensive disease management database with treatment protocols, an LLM-powered RAG chatbot using Groq API (Llama-3-8B), and Semantic Scholar API integration for research papers.
+The complete solution is deployed via a Gradio web interface with sub-50ms inference time and an 11.06 MB model suitable for mobile deployment, providing an accessible, interpretable, and actionable diagnostic tool.

 ---